 Special Issues Editor:

-Kramarz, Teresa (2016).
-“Accountability in Global Environmental Governance,” Global Environmental Politics 16 (2) (with Susan Park).
+Park, Susan and Teresa Kramarz (2016).
+“Accountability in Global Environmental Governance,” Global Environmental Politics 16 (2).

 Kramarz, Teresa and Susan Park (2017).
-“Accountability and Environmental Politics: An Introduction.”
+“The Politics of Environmental Accountability.”
 Review of Policy Research, 34 (1).

 Kramarz, Teresa and Susan Park (2016).
 “Accountability in Global Environmental Governance: A Meaningful Tool for Action?
 Global Environmental Politics, 16 (2).